 - Experience in sailing small boats, such as prams, dinghies, multihulls or daysailing keelboats. - Experience in operating a safety boat.
 This skill will not be taught at the course.
-Instructor Candidates lacking adequate experience should either seek opportunities for practice or attend a US SAILING Basic Powerboating Course.
-Candidates not passing this portion of the course or other tests will receive a Plan of Improvement, re-testing for which carries a fee of \$50. - Ability to swim 50 yards both with and without PFD.
+Instructor Candidates lacking adequate experience should either seek opportunities for practice or attend a US SAILING Safe Powerboat Handling Course.
+Candidates not passing this portion of the course or other tests will receive a Plan of Improvement, retesting for which carries a fee of \$50. - Ability to swim 50 yards both with and without PFD.
 The accepted swim strokes are: front crawl, breaststroke, side stroke, elementary backstroke, back crawl and butterfly, as defined by the American Red Cross.
-Floating and treading water are not considered to be swimming strokes, and sculling or finning as a way of moving through the water while floating or treading is not considered to be a swimming stroke. - · Ability to exhibit appropriate personal and interpersonal skills. - Current US SAILING Adult Individual Membership or a family membership with only 1 instructor in the family. - Completed course registration form accompanied by appropriate course fees (and any late charges) - Completed US SAILING Medical Form and Safety Boat Skills Self-Assessment Form provided to Instructor Trainer at the start of the course.
+Floating and treading water are not considered to be swimming strokes, and sculling or finning as a way of moving through the water while floating or treading is not considered to be a swimming stroke. - Ability to exhibit appropriate personal and interpersonal skills. - Current US SAILING Adult Individual Membership or a family membership with only 1 instructor in the family. - Completed course registration form accompanied by appropriate course fees (and any late charges) - Completed US SAILING Medical Form and Safety Boat Skills Self-Assessment Form provided to Instructor Trainer at the start of the course.
 These will be sent to you upon receipt of your course registration. - National Association of State Boating Law Administrators (NASBLA) Safe Boating certification.
-See a current list of approved providers.
+Earn your certification at one of US SAILING's Safe Powerboat Handling Courses or see a current list of approved providers.

 BoatUS is also a simple resource for this information, although not all states have approved their course.
 See available BoatUs online courses.

 Candidates holding a current USCG full or limited Master's or OUPV license are exempt from this requirement.
 Candidates have a responsibility to meet the boating laws of the state where the course is being held prior to being able to operate a powerboat in conjunction with the course.
 This is a new requirement.
 Please bring your certificate to the course.